SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 2. DO NOT USE THE FASTEST TIME IN THE FIRST MONTH YOU ENABLED THE "Research Every Technology" EDICT.
 IT IS VERY LIKELY TO CAUSE A CRASH !

 Recent Update:
-(1.16 ver. --> 1.17 ver.)
+(1.17 ver. --> 1.18 ver.)
-1. Add Towers of Heaven( produce influence );
+1. Add Curvature Truster( super fast );
-2. Solve the compatiability problem of new weapons.
+2. Add planet edict Reclaim Wasteland( Add 1 more tile to your planet );
+3. Add country edict Everybody Loves Us( Make other civilizations friendlier);
+4. Add country edict Become Fallen Empire( Change your country type ).

 Contents: